Cmiller132/Hexo-RL-Project/Docs/game.md

   4-window is an immediate win on your turn — not true in 1-placement games.
 - **Defensive**: blocking consumes placements.
 Spending both on defense means zero development — the opponent builds freely while you tread water.
-- **Block + counterattack**: the optimal defensive pattern uses 1 placement to block and 1 to develop, maintaining pressure while defending.
-- **Forcing chains**: each threat you create forces the opponent to spend blocking resources.
-A sequence of forcing moves that culminates in 3+ independent threats before the opponent can catch up produces an unblockable win.

 ### Axis forking